svip/sitestrapper/README.md

 * `media`: List all media of a certain type (either "stylesheet" or "script).
 This is useful for a header, if you wish to import all your stylesheets, e.g. `{{media "stylesheet"}}`.
 * `tmpl`: Import another template.
 Like a footer or header, e.g. `{{tmpl "MainHeader"}}`, the name must correspond with the name of the template (although case insensitive).
+A template can take parameters, which is useful for making templates to handle common code occurrences.
 * `page`: Gets a single page based on its `id` (see below), so you can link to it with its title, like the below function.
 * `pages`: Returns a list of pages.
 If a parameter is provided, it will only list pages from that category, provided in the configuration's `categories`.
 You should range over this list, e.g.
 `{{range pages "SectionA"}}<a href="{{.Link}}">{{.Title}}</a>{{end}}`
+* `pageLink`: Returns the link of a page, based on an ID.
+* `imageLink`: Returns the full image link, given simply a filename.

 Content
 -------